Espressocodes/Urgent-Push/README.md

         - An Oauth2 Token (URL)
         - Client ID
         - Client Secret
+        - Microsoft Entra (If using MS) application access, and granting the SEND and OFFLINE permissions.

 I cannot advise how best to approach this, as you must be an administrator on the network your email is a part of or an application developer to be issued many of these things.
 In the case of corporate emails, you will likely not have access to this.